 - Actually, artists are often sensitive, especially when I give them feedback on how to perform in front of a crowd.
 To be honest, I'm not good at talking, so the nicknames "Sharpy Don" or "Itchy Don" come from there.

-In real life, I'm simple and humorous, but not gentle at all (laughs).
+In real life, I'm simple and humorous but not gentle at all (laughs).
 It's just a matter of what to react to and what not to, what to say and what not to say.

 For Meritorious Artist Phu Don, what is happiness at the age of 63?

 - Each person has a different concept of happiness.
-Some people are happy because they have a nice house and a fancy car.
+Some people are happy because they have a nice house and a luxury car.
 Others consider a successful, brilliant career or many children to be happiness.

 For me, current happiness is having a young wife who always sympathizes with my acting job, she never complains, having good children, both boys and girls, a life that is not rich but still prosperous, warm, peaceful and happy.